-- Play in a tent house: One of the best learning activities for 1 year olds is playing in a tent house.
-You can make a tent house with cloth or cardboard boxes.
+- Play in a tent: One of the best learning activities for 1 year olds is playing in a tent.
+You can make a tent with bed sheets or cardboard boxes.
 Add a few of their favorite toys and your little one might never want to come out of their tent.
-This is the best home activity for 1 year olds.
+This is the best activity for 1 year olds to do at home.

-- Make sounds: Have a conversation with your child by holding in a creative way.
-Try to make it as animated as possible by using silly voices and names of comical characters.
-Activities for one year olds like these could develop language and social skills.
-You would thoroughly enjoy listening to you followed by involving themselves in their own activities.
+- Make conversation: Have a conversation with your child, make it as animated as possible by using silly voices and names of comical characters.
+These speech-related activities for one year olds are a great way to develop their language and social skills.

-- Touch Water and Sand: The best sensory activities for 1 year olds is playing with water and sand.
-Fill a tub with both water and sand and have your child touch and feel them.
+- Touch Water and Sand: One of the best sensory activities for 1 year olds is playing with water and sand.
+Fill a tub with water and another with sand and have your child touch and feel them.
 You can also give them some beach toys to make the activity more fun.
 But ensure that you watch them carefully and prevent them from putting the sand in their mouth.

 - Engage them in activities: Throw a ball to your child and have them bring it back to you, or even have them carry out simple errands like bringing you a cup, or a pair of shoes.
 These games for one year olds are a good way to help your child feel independent and accomplished.

 - Count Fingers & Toes: One of the most common activities for 1 year olds is finger and toe counting.
-Sit along with them and make them touch and count their fingers and toes loudly.
+Sit with them and touch and count their fingers and toes loudly.
 You can also sing a silly song to make the activity more fun.
 Activities like these help children learn to interact and also help them learn language skills.

-- Building blocks: One of the best activities for 1 year olds include playing building blocks.
+- Building blocks: One of the best activities for 1 year olds is playing with building blocks.
 Place a few blocks in front of your little one and have them build whatever they want.
-This would give them the opportunity to identify various shapes and colors while improving their motor skills and hand-eye coordination.
+This gives them the opportunity to identify shapes and colors and also improves their motor skills, visual skills and hand-eye coordination.
 Check out colors for toddlers to help your little one learn about colors.

 - Drawing: Hand over crayons to your child and have them scribble whatever they please.
 Not only will this gradually develop their cognitive skills, but it will also help spark their creativity and imagination.
 It’s also a great way to increase the strength of the muscles in their hand and grip writing instruments.
-Check out these fun drawing games for kids, check out our website.
+Check out these fun drawing games for kids.

-- Pick up things: Make kids pick up their toys and other items and keep it in the basket.
-With these home activities for 1 year olds, you can enable them to increase their movement for better muscle development.
+- Pick up things: Make kids pick up their toys and other items and keep them in the basket.
+This helps boost their movement making way for better muscle development.
 Additionally, it also teaches them to be more responsible and clean up after themselves.

-- Take them for a walk: This is a fun thing to do with 1 year olds where they can explore and discover things around them.
-You can take them for a walk or to the park so that they can connect with the real world by touching plants, watching other children playing, playing with sand or mud, etc.
+- Take them for a walk: This is a fun thing to do with 1 year olds.
+It helps them explore and discover things around them.
+You can take them for a walk around the neighborhood or to the park.
+This helps them connect with the real world where they can touch plants, play with other kids, play with sand etc.

 - Dancing: Who doesn’t enjoy dancing?
 Kids especially are fond of dancing to music.
-Put on some exciting music and allow them to dance.
+Put on some peppy, child-friendly tunes and encourage them to dance.
 This enhances a child’s fine and gross motor skills.
-This is one of the best activities for 1 year olds who are on the verge of developing their essential skills required for better growth and development.
+This is one of the best activities for 1 year olds to boost their physical and mental growth and development.

-We offer a great selection of games and activities to instill a love of learning in your child.
+Osmo offers a great selection of games and activities to instill a love of learning in your child.
 Beyond teaching them core skills through play, we’re also developing their creativity, curiosity, and imagination.
 The more kids play, the more they learn!
 Try to incorporate all our activities into your child’s daily routine and tell us what you think.
 For more activities, games and worksheets that make learning fun, check our kids learning section.

 Frequently Asked Questions on Activities for 1-Year-Olds